 recognise that an increasing number of schools provide for children and families beyond the school day.

 Inspection has improved significantly since 1993.
 Most schools find inspection a positive, though challenging, experience.
-It supports self-evaluation and is helpful in stimulating and steering school improvement.
-Inspection provides a valuable opportunity for schools and individuals working in them to experience clear, impartial evaluation of the quality of their work and an analysis of strengths and weaknesses and priorities for improvement.
+It supports school self-evaluation and is helpful in stimulating and steering school improvement.
+Inspection provides a valuable opportunity for schools and individuals working in them to experience clear, impartial evaluation of the quality of their work and an analysis of strengths, weaknesses and priorities for improvement.

-Changes to the inspection system have the effect of reducing the size of an inspection for most schools.
-The most effective schools will be inspected less frequently than others.
-Inspections must be tailored closely to individual schools.
+Changes to the inspection system have the effect of reducing the size of inspection for most schools.
+The most effective schools are inspected less frequently than others.
+Inspections are tailored closely to individual schools.
 Ofsted remains concerned to minimise the demands that inspections make of schools.
 Inspection forms are partially pre-filled with data and are normally completed through Ofsted's web site.
-Ofsted has no expectation or requirement that teachers should engage in extra work of any sort because of a forthcoming inspection.
+Ofsted neither expects nor requires teachers to engage in extra work of any sort because of a forthcoming inspection.

 Inspecting Schools outlines what inspection will cover and the work that inspectors need to do.
 It is arranged in four parts.